rustielin/rustielin.github.io/blockchain_education.md

 ---

 <p class="message">
-  A repository of some of my favorite blockchain education resources.
+  A repository of some of my favorite blockchain education resources made by me and others.
 Some resources not necessarily blockchain focused, but are good for general education/context.
 </p>

 ## Courses & Slides